Eileen Badham

 Eileen Anne Badham (born 2 November 1951) is a New Zealand former cricketer who played as an all-rounder, batting right-handed and bowling left-arm medium.
 She appeared in 3 Test matches and 13 One Day Internationals for New Zealand between 1976 and 1982.
-She also appearead in 6 matches for International XI at the 1973 World Cup.
+She also appeared in 6 matches for International XI at the 1973 World Cup.
 She played domestic cricket for North Shore.